Library of Alexandria: Modern library: Bibliotheca Alexandrina

-The idea of reviving the ancient Library of Alexandria in the modern era was first proposed in 1974, when Lotfy Dowidar was president of the University of Alexandria.
+The idea of reviving the ancient Library of Alexandria in the modern era was first proposed in 1974, after Lotfy Dowidar was president of the University of Alexandria.
 In May 1986, Egypt requested the executive board of UNESCO to allow the international organization to conduct a feasibility study for the project.
 This marked the beginning of UNESCO and the international community's involvement in trying to bring the project to fruition.
 Starting in 1988, UNESCO and the UNDP worked to support the international architectural competition to design the Library.
 Egypt devoted four hectares of land for the building of the Library and established the National High Commission for the Library of Alexandria.
 Egyptian president Hosni Mubarak took a personal interest in the project, which greatly contributed to its advancement.
 An international architectural competition took place in 1989 with Norwegian architectural firm Snøhetta winning the competition.
 Completed in 2002, the Bibliotheca Alexandrina now functions as a modern library and cultural center, commemorating the original Library of Alexandria.
 In line with the mission of the Great Library of Alexandria, the Bibliotheca Alexandrina also houses the International School of Information Science, a school for students preparing for highly specialized post-graduate degrees, whose goal is to train professional staff for libraries in Egypt and across the Middle East.